 About

 Snapshots of the Past was founded in May 2001 in Pittsburgh.
 The business operated as a print seller for 15 years before closing in 2016.
-In 2020, Snapshots began to expand its presence on social media.
+In 2023, it re-established it's web presence again.
 We are thankful for the efforts of hundreds of hardworking people over the past decade, not to mention the outstanding archivist work of the Library of Congress for a decade or two before that.

 Historian Michael J. Simpson has written an insightful article On Nostalgia describing the role Snapshots of the Past has played in the growing demand for nostalgic material on the Internet.